Steve Dettelbach: ATF director

 On April 10, 2022, Dettelbach was announced as President Joe Biden's second nominee to lead the Bureau of Alcohol, Tobacco, Firearms and Explosives, in an attempt to fill the role after Biden's first nominee pick, David Chipman, was withdrawn from consideration on September 9, 2021.
 On April 25, 2022, his nomination was sent to the Senate.
-According to NPR, "The ATF, which plays a key role in gun regulations, hasn't had a permanent director since 2015, and there has been only one since the agency became a Senate-confirmed position in 2006."
+According to NPR, "ATF, which plays a key role in gun regulations, hasn't had a permanent director since 2015, and there has been only one since the agency became a Senate-confirmed position in 2006."

 On May 25, 2022, a hearing on his nomination took place before the Senate Judiciary Committee.
 The hearing's Republican members questioned him about his position on assault weapons, while Dettelbach promised that he would "never let politics in any way influence my action as ATF director."
 On June 16, 2022, the Senate Judiciary Committee deadlocked on his nomination by a 11–11 vote.
 The United States Senate moved to discharge his nomination from the committee later that day by a vote of 52–41.
 On July 12, 2022, the Senate invoked cloture on his nomination by a 48–46 vote.
 The Senate confirmed his nomination later that day by the same margin, making him the first confirmed ATF director since the departure of B. Todd Jones in 2015.
 He was sworn in the next day by Merrick Garland, the Attorney General.

+Dettelbach resigned from ATF on January 17, 2025.